neurospin-projects/2024_adufournet_sulcus_genetics/README.rst

 some of the functions or notebooks.

-To perform GWAS and the MOSTest on High-performance computing (HPC) clusters
+To perform GWAS and the MOSTest on a High-performance computing (HPC) cluster (TGCC in this case)
 ---------------------------

 You can find the code used for the Anterior Cingulate Cortex genetic analysis in the `AD_ACC <https://github.com/neurospin-projects/2024_adufournet_sulcus_genetics/tree/ad279118/TGCC_scripts/AD_ACC>`_ folder,